 Things Elite CrossFit Athletes do Everyday

 1. They get enough sleep

 Based on the scientific data 8 hours per night is the ultimate time period adults should obtain to prevent numerous side effects sleep deprivation has on physiological and cognitive functions.
 Lack of it (less than 6 hours per night) may influence learning, memory, cognition, pain perception, immunity and inflammation.
-Chronic deprivation is even considered to effect carbohydrate metabolism, appetite, food intake and protein synthesis.
-Furthermore studies between adolescents predicted that chronic lack of sleep is associated with increased sport injuries.
+Chronic deprivation is even considered to affect carbohydrate metabolism, appetite, food intake and protein synthesis.
+Furthermore, studies between adolescents predicted that chronic lack of sleep is associated with increased sports injuries.

 In general, sleep is crucial to maintain overall health – a virtue every successful athlete need to perform to its maximum capacity.

 2. They eat sufficient

 For elite athletes, food is fuel for performance.
 Their engines don’t run on empty.
 Most of the CrossFitters are too focused on what to eat, instead of eating enough and taking care of the simple basis: energy intake.

 To optimize your training and recovery start with the first stage of keeping your nutrition right: ensure you consume enough calories to replenish the calorie expenditure you obtain during and after your workout.
 Yes, prolonged energy deficit (not consuming enough calories) leads to weight loss, but can also affect muscle mass loss, illness, overtraining and reductions in performance.